Reviewable/fireplan/README.md

 A very common validation need is to check whether a property has the expected children.
 You can do this manually using `hasChildren()` and `$other: false` catchalls, but Fireplan has a special syntax that makes it much easier.
 By default, any child listed under a property is optional but you can make it required by starting its value constraint with the keyword `required`.
 Normally no children other than the required and optional ones listed are allowed, but if you'd like to accept any others as well (with no further validation) you can add `.more: true` to the property.

 To make some Firebase queries run efficiently you also need to earmark some children for indexing.
 You can do this by adding the keyword `indexed` to a child's value constraint.
 (If both `required` and `indexed` are used together, they can come in any order but must precede any other constraint code.)
-All children marked as `indexed` will be collected into their parent's Firebase `.indexOn` property.
+All children marked as `indexed` will be collected into the Firebase `.indexOn` property of the parent of their nearest wildcard (<code>$_keyCapture_</code>) ancestor, creating "deep" indexes automatically as necessary.

 Putting it all together looks like this:
 ```yaml